solinst flute reverse head profile

 How does the Reverse Head Profile work?

-The method involves the inversion (removal) of the blank liner in a stepwise fashion after the completion of a transmissivity profile.
+The method involves the inversion (removal) of the blank liner in a stepwise fashion after the completion of a Transmissivity Profile.
 The blank liner is stopped between flow zones of interest as identified by the transmissivity profile.

-As the blank liner is inverted from the well, it uncovers discrete borehole intervals of interest that were sealed during the Transmissivity profile.
+As the blank liner is inverted from the well, it uncovers discrete borehole intervals of interest that were sealed during the transmissivity profile.
 A pressure transducer located beneath the liner in the borehole records the new steady state borehole equilibrium pressure, Bhi, after each interval is uncovered.
 As we already know the transmissivity of each interval and the previous steady state borehole equilibrium pressure, we can calculate the contribution of the newly uncovered borehole interval by using each new “blended head” beneath the liner and writing the flow equations for each increment that has been uncovered.

 We define the net flow into and out of the hole to be zero, and using the transmissivity, Ti, measured for each increment in the hole, one has only the formation head, FH as an unknown for each newly exposed interval of the hole.

-Reverse Head Profile Results
+Features of the Model 405 Reverse Head Profile

 Related Products